anirudhgk/spl/README.md

   PRIMARY KEY (`id`)
 ) ENGINE=InnoDB AUTO_INCREMENT=1 DEFAULT CHARSET=latin1;

-open the terminal at the location of your application (you downloaded from git) and run the command go run main.go
+open the terminal at the location of your application (you downloaded from git) and run the command: go run main.go

 Tadaaa! your epharmacy application is running on the specified port.